SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

 ![Workspace Review - Create Policy - Step 4](../../../static/img/setup-workspace-review-create-policy-step2-2.png)

 * For this template, the **Membership toggle is automatically switched on (13)**; however, clicking the toggle turns this step off
-  * Here, you **choose what you want the reviewers to check** regarding users that have access to the workspace as members, with the following options available:
+  * Here, you **choose what you want the reviewers to check** regarding users who have access to the workspace as members, with the following options available:
     * Selecting the **Blocked Members (14)** checkbox means reviewers are able to remove all members with disabled sign-in
       * By selecting this, the membership step includes a section dedicated to only Blocked Members, making it easier to complete actions in bulk
       * If this is not selected, you are still able to view and complete actions for Blocked Members as part of the Review All Members section